bmpernot/performance-challenge/README.md

 4. Your solution will accept a file that will be put into the docker container at /data/test_data_input.txt
 5. Your solution will need to output a file with the solution in at /data/test_data_output.txt
 6. You must be prepared to explain the different aspects of your code at the end of the day
-7. To submit your application message me the git clone command to your repo via github
+7. To submit your application Teams me (Benjamin Pernot - 614792179) the git clone command to your repo
-8. You can have multiple submissions - just make multiple forks of the project and message me the individual git clone commands - don't take the piss
+8. You can have multiple submissions - just make multiple forks of the project and teams my individual git clone commands - don't take the piss

 ## Notes
 - There are no hidden messages or anything like that